HOW TO HOST A VIRTUAL COFFEE / FIKA

 - USE VIDEO.
 Use a great video tool so you can see each other.
 It gives the feeling of all hanging out together in the same room.

 - KEEP TECHNICAL PROBLEMS TO A MINIMUM.
 Make sure you have a great internet connection, a quiet background, or a headset so that it’s easy to hear each other.
 Conversations are much smoother when the technology is running smoothly.

 - BYOB.
 Bring Your Own Beverage.
 When we work in an office together, someone usually ensures that there’s enough coffee and snacks for everyone there.
 But online, remote workers have to fend for ourselves and bring our own beverages and snacks.
 However, this is a great opportunity for getting to know each other.
 What kind of drinks do your colleagues like?
 What’s the story behind that mug?
 You’d be surprised what can be learned from simply eating and drinking something together.

 - USE ICEBREAKERS.
 Icebreakers are quick questions that help get the conversation started and let you learn something about each other.
 For example: what are you eating and drinking – and why?
 What is your favorite coffee treat?
 Take a picture of your shoes and show others what you’re wearing… and there are a ton more.
 Note: some people are uncomfortable sharing personal information – it should be ok for people to opt out of participating.

 - PLAY GAMES.
 Whereas icebreakers are quick questions, games last a little longer and are just as much fun – if not more.
 Management 3.0 has some great games like Personal Maps or Moving Motivators.
-Prelude is a trust-building exercise that helps teammates become attuned to each other, cognitively and emotionally.
 Dr. Clue organizes virtual treasure hunts for teams.

 - GET CREATIVE.
 Try watching a video together and talking about it.
 Try a recipe exchange – make someone else’s recipe and show it.
 Talk about your favorite movies, books or music.
 Try a quiz.
 And if you dare, try a virtual dance party.
 Toga party anyone? 😉